Best luxury scented candles 2026 — HomeDecorAdviser

 Quick Comparison

-FeatureMkono RattanHimalayan Salt LampBrightech Sparq
+FeatureRattan Table LampHimalayan Salt LampBrightech Sparq

-CoverageBedside / cornerAccent onlyRoom-wide
+CoverageBedside / cornerAccent onlyRoom-wide / over couch / desk

-AestheticBoho / naturalWellness / organicContemporary statement
+AestheticBoho / coastal / naturalWellness / organicContemporary statement arc

 Which Should You Buy?